-Look at your everyday life – everything that you do now, whether you realise it or not, is either controlled by a computer, supervised by a computer, stored by a computer or processed and used by a computer.
+Everything you do, whether you realise it or not, is either controlled by a computer, supervised by a computer, stored by a computer or processed and used by a computer.

 Computer Science at A Level integrates well with subjects across the curriculum including Arts and Science subjects.

 Computer Studies is a useful subject for degrees that focus on programming, systems analysis and software engineering, as well as management and accounting.
-Around half of our A-Level Computer Science students go on to study degrees in computer science, whilst others choose to follow courses in Business, Science and Technology-related subjects.
+Around half of our A Level Computer Science students go on to study degrees in Computer Science, while others choose to follow courses in Business, Science and Technology-related subjects.

 40% – Programming and System Development